Animal Victory Petitioners

 What do we do with your signatures?
 We will keep the petition running for as long as we can to gain as many signatures as possible.
 We monitor the story as it evolves to determine when the case is going to court.
 At that time we send the signatures to the appropriate authorities, prosecuting attorneys, judges, decision makers, and anyone else including news outlets, involved or handling the case.

-As we know it, 46 of the 50 states have enacted felony penalties for certain forms of animal abuse.
+As we know it, 46 out of 50 states have enacted felony penalties for certain forms of animal abuse.
 However, in most jurisdictions, city, county, state, animal cruelty is usually charged as a misdemeanor offense.
 Furthermore, trying to enforce the appropriate punishment is even harder.
 Often times they get plead down to a lower chargeable offense to not have to go to trial; (it saves resources.)
 The purpose of the petitions is to create pressure on the authorities to not follow the lesser offense practice.

 Why do we put our time and energy into these petitions?
 It really is simple.
 We are tired of animal abusers getting nothing more than a slap on the wrist.
 We want our collective voice to be heard by judges and officials, and we want animal abusers to take notice - things are changing!
 Many areas of the nation are taking animal cruelty cases more seriously, but pitiful sentences are still being doled out.